The international "4 per 1000" Initiative

 Béatrice BRETON-ASKAR

-Ms Béatrice BRETON-ASKAR, Resource Mobilisation Senior Officer, is responsible for funder engagement.
-Her role within the Executive Secretariat is to develop networks, partnerships and funding for the International “4 per 1000” Initiative She is based in Montpellier at the Executive Secretariat offices in France.
+Ms. Béatrice BRETON-ASKAR, Strategic Partnerships & Global Outreach Senior Officer, is responsible for strategic partnerships, funder engagement and advocacy.
+Her role within the Executive Secretariat consists in developing networks, partnerships and looking for funding for the sake of the international “4 per 1000” Initiative.

 Brigitte CABANTOUS